sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-tables.rst

 Fire Insights enables you to read from and write to Databricks tables.

 Below is a workflow which reads data from the Databricks table ``xyz``.
-It then processes the data and finally writes out the result to the Databricks table abc.
+It then processes the data and print some sample result.

 Read Databricks table in Workflow